ORIGIN STORY: Finding My Way

 Three Sayings from Grandpa plus a “Rule of the Road”

 My maternal Grandfather, Raymond O’Neal, had three sayings that guided his life.
 These sayings have been helpful in my own life.
-But there has been a fourth that helped unlock the first three.
+But there was a fourth that helped unlock the first three.
 Here’s Grandpa’s sayings plus one.

 My Grandpa